 Led by Vice Chancellor Brian Haynes, the office oversees UCR’s large and diverse student body and the more than 30 programs that provide resources to aid students' personal, academic and professional growth.

-Interim Vice Chancellor Johnny Cruz oversees the office that enhances public awareness of UCR's achievements and generates financial resources for the university.
+Vice Chancellor Monique Dozier oversees the office that enhances public awareness of UCR's achievements and generates financial resources for the university.

-Independent from the other bodies is the Office of Legal Affairs, led by Chief Campus Counsel David Bergquist.
+Independent from the other bodies is the Office of Legal Affairs, led by Chief Campus Counsel Lorena Peñaloza.
 From advice in developmental policy to conflict resolution, the Campus Counsel provides continuing legal guidance to UCR’s leadership.

 The Academic Senate serves as the representative body for the UCR faculty.
 By definition, all faculty are members of the Academic Senate, with officers coming from a variety of backgrounds across campus.
 The Senate is responsible for the selection and ratification of courses, admissions conditions and faculty members.
 The Senate also advises the chancellor and campus administrators on some of the most critical decisions made at UCR.